 Lisbon is a city full of undiscovered nooks and crannies.
 Around every corner is a new alley, bookstore, church, tile-covered doorstep just waiting to be explored.
 It’s the type of city that makes you say “I could spend an entire year here and not scratch the surface!”

 Unfortunately, as travelers, we rarely get to spend a year anywhere.
-Sometimes you only have one day.
-And if you’re only going to spend one day in Lisbon, you need a plan.
-Like the one below!
+Sometimes you only have one day or, if you’re lucky, two.
+And if you’re only going to spend one day in Lisbon, you need a plan – like the one below!

 Tips for Visiting Lisbon